 Mucho Mexicano, South Bank, and Hawthorne: Mucho Mexicano takes Taco Tuesday seriously.
 Don’t believe us?
 These joints host all-you-can-eat tacos for $25 from 5:00 pm every Tuesday, which is a big deal if you love going hard on a bargain.

-Bird’s Nest Yakitori, Fortitude Valley: If you love a bit of char-grilled goodness, Stop by Bird’s Nest in West End for its $12 lunch specials.
+Bird’s Nest Yakitori, Fortitude Valley: If you love a bit of char-grilled goodness, stop by Bird’s Nest in West End for its $12 lunch specials.
 Choose from a range of options including satisfying rice bowls with meat or vegetables cooked using traditional Yakitori methods.
 That’s not all, Bird’s Nest in The Valley dishes up yakitori skewers for $3 every Monday.
+Also of note – Bird’s Nest in Toowong serves a bunch of cheap lunch specials, including grilled-chicken rice bowls, slow-braised pork bowls and karaage burgers for $9.90.

 Kim Thanh Hot Bread, West End: A banh mi is a quick and satisfying snack, and thankfully one of the best spots in town to secure one is the cheapest.
-Kim Thanh Hot Bread hawks these stuffed rolls for $6.50 ($6 if you opt for tofu), as well as a range of pies for $4 or less.
+Kim Thanh Hot Bread hawks these stuffed rolls for $7.50 ($7 if you opt for tofu).

 Remy’s, Paddington: Paddington locals won’t stop raving about Remy’s, the leafy locale that serves up some truly scrumptious brunch and burgers.
-Did you know Remy’s also hosts Taco Tuesdays?
-One taco will cost you $3, but you can get four for $10, which we think is a great deal.
 Every Sunday Remy’s also offers two-for-one burgers, so now you should have a pretty good idea why this joint has such a favourable rep.

-Melt Brothers, Brisbane City: Melt Brothers is one of the best places to go for an authentic grilled-cheese sandwich, with the signature Triple Cheese available for just $6.50, or spend a few extra bucks and go for the Morning Glory, which can be all yours for $9.
+Melt Brothers, Brisbane City: Melt Brothers is one of the best places to go for an authentic grilled-cheese sandwich, with the signature Holy Cheezus available for $9, or spend one extra buck and go for the Morning Glory, which can be all yours for $9.95.

 The Yiros Shop, various locations: The iconic Greek street-food icon is the perfect grab-and-go option, and The Yiros Shop has got a great incentive to stop by.
 On Tuesdays you can take advantage of the Tight Greek Tuesday deal, which includes a yiros and a can of drink for $11.
 Bargain!